-ABS Indicator Light (For models equipped with KIBS) -
+Yellow ABS Indicator Light (For models equipped with ABS)

-: Normally the ABS indicator light goes on when the ignition switch is turned "ON" and goes off shortly after the motorcycle starts moving.
+: The ABS (Anti-lock Brake System) indicator light goes on when the ignition switch is turned on and goes off shortly after the motorcycle starts moving.
 If the ABS is normal, it stays off.
-If the ABS indicator light shows any of the following, a fault or faults may have taken place in the ABS.
-You should have the ABS checked by an authorized Kawasaki dealer.
+If something is wrong with the ABS, the indicator goes on and stays on.
+When the indicator light is on, the ABS does not function but if the ABS fails, the conventional brake system will still work normally.